mysensors/NodeManager/README.md

     int getValueInt();
     float getValueFloat();
     char* getValueString();
-    // [16] After how many minutes the sensor will report back its measure (default: 1 cycle) void setReportIntervalMinutes(int value);
+    // [16] After how many minutes the sensor will report back its measure (default: 10 minutes) void setReportIntervalMinutes(int value);
+    // [17] After how many minutes the sensor will report back its measure (default: 10 minutes) void setReportIntervalSeconds(int value);
     // return true if the report interval has been already configured bool isReportIntervalConfigured();
     // process a remote request